 During those seven years, Japan had rapidly established an impressive colonial empire that at its height seemed to even threaten Australia.
 Nevertheless, with America’s entry into the war following Japan’s sneak attack on Pearl Harbor in late 1941, the situation for Japan would eventually become increasingly desperate as the island nation attempted to fight against too many opponents simultaneously.

-To that end, Japan hearkened back to one of its greatest national accomplishments achieved centuries before World War II when they, with the assistance of “divine wind” (what kamikaze means in English), successfully prevented Mongols from adding Japan to their massive empire.
+To that end, Japan hearkened back to one of its greatest national accomplishments achieved centuries before World War II when they, with the assistance of “divine wind” (which is what kamikaze means in English), successfully prevented the Mongols from adding Japan to their massive empire.
 Now, in the mid-twentieth century, Japan appealed to the memory of the brave men who resisted the Mongols in 1274 and 1281 and their “divine” aid.
 Japanese pilots would be asked to expend their own lives in the service of the Emperor and of Japan in suicide attacks against American and Allied ships and airplanes.

 What incident technically was the first kamikaze mission is actually the subject of debate among historians.
 For example, on October 14, 1944, a Japanese plane crashed into the USS Reno leading some to conclude that perhaps that plane crashed deliberately.
 Much more generally accepted as the first kamikaze attack, however, was the one on October 21, 1944.